jcroll/guzzle-aws/README.md

 ## Testing

-Enter the full path to your Guzzle installation in the GUZZLE server parameter of the phpunit.xml.dist file.
+Copy phpunit.xml.dist to phpunit.xml.
+Enter the full path to your Guzzle installation in the GUZZLE server parameter of the phpunit.xml file.

-You will be prompted for the full path to your git clone of the main Guzzle framework.

 ### More information